philipwalton/mozart/README.md

 Calling `final` on a Mozart constructor prevents it from being subclassed.
 This can be important if you need to ensure that your protected methods are truly protected.
 Since all classes in a hierarchy share the same protected key, a malicious user could subclass one of your constructors and expose the key publicly.

-If this is a concern, make sure to call `final()` on all classes once they no longer needs to be subclassed.
+If this is a concern, make sure to call `final()` on all classes once they no longer need to be subclassed.

 ## Browser and Environment Support